The preposition o has several functions. Its meaning and the case it governs depend on the context.

 Example sentences

-opierać się o(lean against) zahaczyć (się) o(catch on against) zaczepić (się) o(catch on against) rozbić się o(crash against, shatter against) ocierać się o(rub against) Expressing the amount of difference
+opierać się o(lean against) zahaczyć (się) o(catch on against) zaczepić (się) o(catch on against) rozbić się o(crash against, shatter against) ocierać się o(rub against) Start of Advertisement

 Use